Counties Manukau Health Community Health Service

 To check whether you meet the specified eligibility criteria, visit the Ministry of Health website.

 For any applicable charges, please phone the Accounts Receivable Office on (09) 276 0060.

 Visitor parking is available on the main campus: pay and display.

 Visitor parking is available on the Western Campus: pay and display.

 Community Health Team Mangere/Otara have two free parks provided outside the clinic

 Parking at all other bases is free of charge

 (09) 295 1249

 Was this page helpful?

-This page was last updated at 2:30PM on September 11, 2018.
-This information is reviewed and edited by Counties Manukau Health Community Health Services.
+This page was last updated at 3:55PM on August 31, 2020.
+This information is reviewed and edited by Counties Manukau Health Community Health Service.